ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

-#### Spring data jpa
+#### Spring Data JPA

-Spring data jpa provides more tools to update the data.
-As already mentioned does spring data jpa have an abstraction layer above the data, entities.
+Spring Data JPA provides more tools to update the data.
+As already mentioned does Spring Data JPA have an abstraction layer above the data, entities.
 The state of these entities is stored in a persistence context.
-By using this, spring data jpa is able to keep track of the changes to these entities.
+By using this, Spring Data JPA is able to keep track of the changes to these entities.
 It uses the information of these changes to keep the database up to date.
-Spring data jpa makes from these entities, managed entities.
+Spring Data JPA makes from these entities, managed entities.
 Instead of always needing to create queries to update data in the database, we can edit these entities.
 These changes will than always be persisted automatically.
 This tracking is called dirty tracking because when you change the entities, these updates are making the entity "dirty" because the state is different than the data from the database.